Skip to main content

 Health Score Comparison

-Styled-components has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores. @emotion/react has an overall health score of 61/100 (good), with strong security, popularity scores.
+@emotion/react has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
+Styled-components has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
 Health scores are calculated from maintenance activity, code quality, security posture, popularity, and stability metrics.

 When to Choose Each

-Choose @emotion/react if you value massive community and ecosystem, strong security track record.
+Choose @emotion/react if you value massive community and ecosystem, actively maintained, strong security track record.
 Choose Styled-components if you value large community support, actively maintained, strong security track record.

 Our Verdict